-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of the external timbers most notably around the rear door.
-Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.

 External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.